ReVeal: Self-Evolving Code Agents via Reliable Self-Verification

 \section{Abstract}

-Recent advances in reinforcement learning (RL) with verifiable outcome rewards have significantly improved the reasoning capabilities of large language models (LLMs), especially when combined with multi-turn tool interactions.
-However, existing methods lack both meaningful verification signals from realistic environments and explicit optimization for verification, leading to unreliable self-verification.
-To address these limitations, we propose \textbf{\textit{ReVeal}}, a multi-turn \textbf{\textit{Re}}inforcement learning framework that interleaves code generation with explicit self-\textbf{\textit{Ve}}rification and tool-based ev\textbf{\textit{al}}uation.
-ReVeal enables LLMs to autonomously generate test cases, invoke external tools for precise feedback, and improves performance via a customized RL algorithm with dense, per-turn rewards.
-As a result, ReVeal fosters the co-evolution of a model's generation and verification capabilities through RL training, expanding the reasoning boundaries of the base model, demonstrated by significant gains in \textit{Pass@k} on LiveCodeBench.
-It also enables test-time scaling into deeper inference regimes, with code consistently evolving as the number of turns increases during inference, ultimately surpassing DeepSeek-R1-Zero-Qwen-32B.
-These findings highlight the promise of ReVeal as a scalable and effective paradigm for building more robust and autonomous AI agents.
+Reinforcement learning with verifiable rewards (RLVR) has advanced the reasoning capabilities of large language models.
+However, existing methods rely solely on outcome rewards, without explicitly optimizing verification or leveraging reliable signals from realistic environments, leading to unreliable self-verification and limited test-time scaling.
+To address this, we widen the verification-generation asymmetry by explicitly optimizing self-verification, making it a reliable driver of deeper test-time scaling.
+We introduce \textbf{\textit{ReVeal}}, a multi-turn \textbf{\textit{Re}}inforcement learning framework that evolves code generation through self-\textbf{\textit{Ve}}rification and tool-based ev\textbf{\textit{al}}uation.
+ReVeal structures long-horizon reasoning as iterative generation-verification turns and incorporates TAPO for turn-level credit assignment, fostering the co-evolution of code and test generation.
+At inference, this strengthened self-verification enables the model to use self-constructed tests and tool feedback to continuously evolve code for \textbf{20+} turns on LiveCodeBench despite training on only three.
+It also significantly improves \textit{Pass@k}, indicating stronger exploration that expands the reasoning boundaries of the base model.
+These findings highlight the promise of ReVeal as a scalable paradigm for RL training and test-time scaling, paving the way for more robust and autonomous AI agents.